microservicer/flutter-pipelines/README.md

 The pipelines are defined in the `.github/workflows/`directory in the root of this repository.
 The pipelines are run on GitHub Actions.

+## Prerequisites

+The following prerequisites are needed to run the pipelines:

+- A GitHub repository
+- A Google Play Store account (for ios builds)
+- An Apple Developer account (for android builds)

 ## Pipelines

 The following pipelines are defined in this repository: